 Abuse.
 An Act or Omission which results in Serious Physical Injury or Serious Emotional Injury to a Person with a Disability.

-However, no person shall be considered to be abused for the sole reason that such person is being furnished or relies upon treatment in accordance with the tenets and teachings of a church or religious denomination by a duly accredited practitioner thereof; nor for the sole reason that, consistent with the stated or implied wishes of a competent person or a duly appointed representative of an incapacitated person, he or she is not receiving medical treatment or care.
+However, no person shall be considered to be abused or subjected to Abuse Per Se for the sole reason that such person is being furnished or relies upon treatment in accordance with the tenets and teachings of a church or religious denomination by a duly accredited practitioner thereof; nor for the sole reason that, consistent with the stated or implied wishes of a competent person or a duly appointed representative of an incapacitated person, he or she is not receiving medical treatment or care.
+As used throughout 118 CMR, the term Abuse shall be construed to include Abuse Per Se, regardless of whether Abuse Per Se is explicitly referenced.

 Abuse Per Se.
-An Act or Omission of a Caretaker that includes or results in the following, regardless of whether a Serious Physical Injury or serious emotional injury is manifested:
+An Act or Omission of a Caretaker that includes or results in the following, regardless of whether a Serious Physical Injury or Serious Emotional Injury is manifested:

 (a) Sexual Abuse;